SynteLang/SynteLang/README.md

 For those interested, the panning is facilitated by a mid-sides configuration internally.
 Each pan signal is passed though the limiter vca (the part that turns the sound down if too loud) but not through the limiter detection (the part that decides if the audio is too loud), thus the limiter may modulate the stereo width, but the stereo image should remain stable.
 As noted above, in the event you require full mono-compatibility it is best to avoid modulating the pan of any listing; however, static pans (eg. `in 1/2, pan 0`)should be ok.

 ## Synchronisation
 By default (and by design) when a listing is sent to the sound engine it starts immediately.
 The synchronisation operators `>sync` and `<sync` can be used to co-ordinate listings to play in time with one another.
 First, for a rhythmic element use the phase synchronised oscillator `posc` instead of osc.
 This contains a `<sync` operation which will reset the waveform when it receives a sync pulse.
 The `posc` operator requires a number betweeen 0 and 1 to offset the phase, you can use 0 to start with and experiment later.
 For reference 0.5 would result in a phase shift of 180°, 1 would be 360° etc. To send a sync pulse you can use `>sync` to synchronise all listings containing a `posc`.
-For `>sync` you can either:
+For `>sync` you can either simply:
 >
-	in -1
 	.>sync

 which will send one pulse.
 The `.` allows `.>sync` to end a listing and send it to the sound engine.
 The listings containing posc will remain in sync, even if you then delete this listing.
 Or, for periodic syncing you can: